afunnydev/tinysociety/content/articles/2018-06-25-how-to-find-land-for-tiny-houses.md

 A few of the reasons to purchase land include:

 * Buying offers more security.
 There are no landlords involved to suddenly decide they would prefer not to continue their arrangement with you.
 * It also allows more freedom to shape and use the land according to your personal needs.
+You can enhance the design around your home with the help of [professional landscapers](https://estateskyline.co/top-landscape-design-services/) tailored to your taste, without needing approval from landlords.
 * Buying land provides the option of building a Tiny House on a fixed foundation.

 ### Can I choose both?